clsk/st/README.md

 python st.py <infile.st> [-o outfile.c]

-Runtime Library files are located inside the out directory To create an executable the resulting C together with the Runtime library files vector.c must be compiled into an executable
+Runtime Library files are located inside the out directory.
+To create an executable, the resulting C file, together with the Runtime library file code (vector.c) must be compiled into an executable.